-In order for the Company to advance the various planned preclinical and clinical research and development activities, its collaborative scientific research programs and pay for its overhead costs, the Company will need to raise approximately \$15,000,000 to \$20,000,000.
-The Company projects an average monthly fixed overhead spend of approximately \$375,000.
-This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities, contract manufacturing and any of the additional costs associated with the Company's objective to list on the Nasdag.
+In order for the Company to advance the various planned preclinical and clinical research and development activities, its collaborative scientific research programs and pay for its overhead costs, the Company will need to raise approximately \$25,000,000.
+The Company projects an average monthly fixed overhead spend of approximately \$374,000.
+This amount does not include the costs related to any of the Company's third-party activities such as clinical studies, collaborative research activities and contract manufacturing.

 The Company currently has several clinical studies (see Clinical Study Initiatives above for details) in various stages of development.
-Due to slow enrollment, the Company stopped LDOS001 enrollment and has been working on the final clinical study report.
-The Company is forecasting approximately \$408,000 to fully complete the study and report.
-The Company previously forecasted LDOS003 as a large randomized study but concluded that it would not move forward with the randomized portion of the study unless the Company entered into a co-development partnership with a third party.
-The Company is forecasting approximately \$547,000 to fully complete the study and report.
+Due to slow enrollment, the Company stopped LDOS001 enrollment and continues to work on finalizing the clinical study report.
+The Company is forecasting approximately \$388,000 to fully complete the study and report.
+The Company previously forecasted LDOS003 as a large, randomized study but concluded that it would not move forward with the randomized portion of the study unless the Company entered into a co-development partnership with a third party.
+The Company working on completing the study and report which has been delayed due administrative disagreement as a result of over billing by the clinical research organization overseeing the program.
+The Company is projecting \$743,000 to fully complete the study and report, which includes amounts previously invoiced of which a portion the Company disagrees with the amount invoiced by the clinical trial organization.

 The Company received IND approval by the FDA to conduct a Phase Ib/II study (LDOS006) in the U.S., L-DOS47 in combination with doxorubicin, for previously treated advanced pancreatic cancer.
 Patient enrollment commenced December 2019.
-The Company is forecasting a cost of approximately \$4,875,000 through to the end of fiscal 2022.
+The Company is forecasting a cost of approximately \$4,774,000 through to the end of fiscal 2023.